geopython/pygeoapi.io/docs/community/index.md

 ## Service Providers

-pygeoapi service providers (core development, support, training) can be found on the [OSGeo Service Provider Directory](https://www.osgeo.org/service-providers).
+pygeoapi service providers (core development, support, training) can be found on the [Service Providers page](service-providers/).

+Service providers are also listed on the [OSGeo Service Provider Directory](https://www.osgeo.org/service-providers).

 ## GitHub (Wiki, Issues, Code)